Planning for School with Food Allergies

 • AllergyHome Resource Flyer for School Nurses

-The Food Allergy Management & Education (FAME) manual and tool-kit is designed to help school nurses, administrators, and staff work with parents and students to create a safer school environment and develop a comprehensive school-based food allergy program.
-Features a 504 Plan decision chart and a list of accommodations in classrooms, the cafeteria, and on school buses and field trips.
+The FAME manual and toolkit is designed to help school nurses, administrators and staff work with parents and students to create a safer school environment and develop a comprehensive school-based food allergy program.
+It features a 504 Plan decision chart and a list of accommodations in classrooms, the cafeteria, and on school buses and field trips.